 Phase II: Marine Litter in the Arctic

-First version of a Regional Action Plan on Marine Litter in the Arctic (Phased Approach)
+First version of a Regional Action Plan on Marine Litter in the Arctic

 (Track chanes 7 Jan 2019)

-The development of a Regional Action Plan on Marine Litter in the Arctic is considered a multi-phased, multi-year project based on best available baseline data.
-Its structure needs to be realistic and adaptable to allow for periodic updates as new and emerging information and priorities are identified through, for example, ongoing or new studies by the Arctic Council, its member states and others, as relevant.
-This project will address both sea and land-based activities, focusing on e.g. Arctic-specific marine litter sources and pathways which will play an important role in demonstrating Arctic Council member states’ stewardship efforts towards reducing negative impacts of marine litter, including microplastics, to the Arctic marine environment.
+The development of a Regional Action Plan (RAP) on Marine Litter in the Arctic builds upon a Phase I Project “(Draft) Desktop Study on Marine Litter including Micro-plastics in the Arctic (2019)”, which was based on best available science and information.
+It is envisioned that the RAP may be updated in subsequent bienniums to address new and emerging information and priorities; therefore the structure needs to be realistic and adaptable.
+This project will address both sea and land-based activities, focusing on e.g., Arctic-specific marine litter sources and pathways, which will play an important role in demonstrating Arctic States’ stewardship efforts towards reducing negative impacts of marine litter, including microplastics, to the Arctic marine environment.

 Project Title:

-Developing a first version of a Regional Action Plan on marine litter in the Arctic (phased approach)
+Developing a first version of a Regional Action Plan on marine litter in the Arctic

 Phase II (2019-2021):

-Develop a first version of a Regional Action Plan on marine litter in the Arctic based on the Desktop Study on Marine Litter (Phase I), the UNEP Regional Seas Design Guide and other guidelines, resources and informations, as relevant, specific to the Arctic.
+Develop a first version of a Regional Action Plan on marine litter in the Arctic based on the Desktop Study on Marine Litter (Phase I).

-Collaborate with other Arctic Council working groups working on marine litter activities, such as AMAPs work on monitoring, CAFF’s work on impacts of marine litter on wildlife and ACAPs work on solid waste management, and others as relevant to marine litter in the Arctic to ensure that this work is adaquetly refelected in the first version of the Regional Action Plan.
+Collaborate with other Arctic Council working groups, working on marine litter activities, such as AMAP’s work on monitoring, CAFF’s work on impacts of marine litter on wildlife, ACAP’s work on solid waste management, and others as relevant to marine litter in the Arctic to ensure that this work is adaquetly refelected in the first version of the Regional Action Plan.

 Continue the development of outreach and communication material.